 Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 Frontotemporal dementia (FTD) presents unique diagnostic challenges for neurologists, psychiatrists, and geriatric specialists.
-In this interview, Prof. Marc Sollberger, founder of the Swiss FTD Network, explains how the network brings together experts in
+In this interview, Prof. Marc Sollberger, neurologist and founder of the Swiss FTD Network, explains how the network brings together experts in Switzerland to foster interdisciplinary exchange, improve diagnosis, and advance both research and patient care in FTD.

 The origins of the Swiss FTD Network in Switzerland